MeridiaByMNovus/Meridia/README.md

 - **Python-first Workflow**: Optimized for Python development, data science, and scripting.
 - **Studio Data Center**: Advanced analytics, simulation, and data management tools.
-- **Multi-language Support**: Easily work with various programming languages, including TypeScript, JavaScript, Python, and more.
-- **File Explorer**: Navigate and manage your project files and folders with an intuitive sidebar.
+- **Explorer**: Navigate and manage your project files and folders with an intuitive sidebar.
 - **Integrated Terminal**: Access a powerful terminal emulator directly within the IDE for running commands and scripts.
 - **Customizable Themes**: Personalize your coding environment with built-in themes or create your own.
 - **Command Palette**: Quickly access commands and features using a searchable command palette.